PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node-v2/slot-monitoring-setup.md

 ### Setting up the PowerLoom Slot Monitoring Service

-The PowerLoom Slot Monitoring Service provides comprehensive real-time monitoring for your node's slot activities.
+The Slot Monitoring Service provides comprehensive real-time monitoring for your node's slot activities.
 This service offers webhook-based notifications through platforms like Slack and Discord, giving you instant alerts about your slot's performance and submission status.

 ## Overview